 6. Under the Tort Immunity Act, Defendant Mohammed is not liable for any injury caused by the action or omission of another public employee.
 745 ILCS 10/2-204.

-7. To the extent Plaintiffs seek to impose liability based on testimony given by Defendant Mohammed, if any was in fact given by him, Defendant Mohammed is absolutely immune from liability.
+7. To the extent Plaintiffs seek to impose liability based on testimony given by Defendant Mohammed, if any was in fact given by Mohammed, the officer is absolutely immune from liability.
 Rehberg v.
 Paulk, 132 S. Ct.
-1497 (2012); Briscoe v.
-LaHue, 460 U.S.
+1497 (2012).